JDoyle28/JDoyle28/README.md

 Hi, I’m @JDoyle28

 I’m interested in all things concerning technology, environment, economy, and well-being.
-I’m currently learning about computation and software development, though I am excited to widen my knowledge through
-    the combination of many of my interests.
-I’m looking to collaborate my skill sets with those that which you can offer and build a better tomorrow.
-    Being a deticated student, father, and environmentalist, I can say with assurance, that I a qualified candidate who is up for the task.
+I’m currently learning about computation and software development, though I am excited to widen my knowledge through the combination of many of my interests.
+I’m looking to collaborate my skill sets with those that you can offer and build a better tomorrow.
+Being a dedicated student, father, and environmentalist, I can say with assurance, that I am a qualified candidate who is up for the task.
 Reach me by email at any time for references, qualifications, or just to chat about important topics.

 Resume:

 Qualification Summary
-● Computer oriented and technologically competent with multiple API’s, Operating Systems, and IDE’s ● Comprehensive knowledge of multiple languages, frameworks, data structures, and security mechanisms ● Excellent communication with in variety of unique situations ● Versatile and experienced in service, sales, and IT and management ● Good with money management, analytics and logistics ● Creative and outgoing with marketing and presentations
+● Computer oriented and technologically competent with multiple API’s, Operating Systems, and IDE’s\n ● Comprehensive knowledge of multiple languages, frameworks, data structures, and security mechanisms \n ● Excellent communication with in variety of unique situations\n ● Versatile and experienced in service, sales, and IT and management ● Good with money management, analytics and logistics ● Creative and outgoing with marketing and presentations